puppetlabs/puppet-docs/source/facter/3.0/core_facts.md

 ## `augeasversion`

-This fact is hidden in Facter's command-line output.
+This legacy fact is hidden by default in Facter's command-line output.

 **Type:** string